 Cycling on any road can be dangerous, especially when its on a busy street.
 Cars squeeze by you at 40 miles per hour and they’re not always looking out for the biker.
-These safety tips will help you stay safe biking on any road, whether it be a busy one or a calm on in your neighborhood.
+These safety tips will help you stay safe biking on any road, and can help prevent a car, truck, motorcycle accident and more.

 Rules of safe road cycling

 Many cyclers aren’t aware of all the bicycle traffic laws.
 Below are the rules of the road that will keep you safe when riding.